esdc-edsc/Welcome/Recommendations/GCcode.md

 This refers to whether your project is Public, Internal or Private.

 Unless there is a specific reason to hide information the project should be public.
-If you think you have a good reason for it to be private, double check your reasoning and then consider making only the one part (Issues or Merge requests or …) of your application private.
+If you think you have a good reason for it to be private, double check your reasoning and then consider making only the one part (Issues or Merge requests or …) of your project private.

 #### Merge request settings

 The Merge method you have selected should depend on the [branching model](#branches) you are using.

-If you are using the Enterprise method, your Merge method should be Merge commit.
+If you are using the Enterprise method, your Merge method should be *Merge commit*.
-If you are using the Light method (Continuous Deployment), your Merge method should be Merge commit with semi-linear history.
+If you are using the Light method (Continuous Deployment), your Merge method should be *Fast-forward merge*.

 The project should also have the following checked/enabled: